Joe Bowen: Career

 He also called several seasons for the NLL's Toronto Rock, beginning in their inaugural season in Toronto in 1999, after one season in Hamilton as the Ontario Raiders.
 This included the 1999-2002 NLL championship games.
 Bowen stopped calling Rock games after the 2007 season.

 Until 2014, Bowen called Leafs games on television when the games were televised regionally outside of CBC and TSN as radio games were called by Dennis Beyak.
-After Rogers secured national rights to the NHL, he permanently moved to radio as he televised duties were taken over by play-by-play commentators from TSN4 or Sportsnet Ontario.
+After Rogers secured national rights to the NHL, he permanently moved to radio as the televised duties were taken over by play-by-play commentators from TSN4 or Sportsnet Ontario.
 March 7, 2017, Bowen called his 3,000th game as Voice of the Leafs, a 3-2 home victory over the Detroit Red Wings.

+On June 13, 2025, Bowen announced his plans to retire on social media following the 2025-2026 season.
+“I have been totally blessed to do ‘My Dream Job,’ eclipsing the career of my idol, Foster Hewitt,” Bowen said.
+“I will reach over 3,800 games sometime this season.
+Thanks so very much to all who have made this wonderful career possible!”

 Catchphrase

 Bowen's catchphrase is "Holy Mackinaw!" (also the catch phrase from the CFL's Hamilton Tiger Cats), typically used when an amazing goal is scored or a big save is made.
 It has been suggested that the phrase originated from a California spirit yell, but Bowen claims he got the phrase from his dad who said "Holy Mackinaw" instead of swearing.